Cat-Ching's Divine Will

 Instead, most items that get generated are Gitan bags ranging in value from 100~1000+ Gitan,

-with earlier floors usually generating higher value Gitan bags compared to deeper floors.
+with earlier floors like 1-2F usually generating higher value Gitan bags compared to deeper floors.

 So the idea is to stock up on Gitan bags at the start, then rush stairs until you clear the dungeon,

-utilizing traps to conserve the number of Gitan bags you throw when possible.
+utilizing traps to conserve the number of Gitan bags you throw at enemies when possible.

 1. Hold B and move towards the Gitan bag to step on the Gitan bag without picking it up.

-2. Open your inventory, then exchange an item with the Gitan bag underfoot.
+2. Open your inventory, then exchange an inventory item with the Gitan bag underfoot.

-Firepuff is a Dragon and Floating dual-type monster, so it can't be ensnared by traps.
+Firepuff (1-3F) is a Dragon and Floating dual-type monster, so it can't be ensnared by traps.

-Its special attack deals a fixed 10 damage, so it can be quite a problem when Shiren is at Lv1.
+Its special attack deals a fixed 10 damage, so it can be a problem on 1F when Shiren is still Lv1.

 It's somewhat common to have to restart until you get an opening where there's a Gitan bag nearby,